paritytech/polkadot-sdk/docs/contributor/prdoc.md

 - `pr`: The PR number to generate the PrDoc for.
 - `audience`: The audience of whom the changes may concern.
 - `bump`: A default bump level for all crates.
 The PrDoc will likely need to be edited to reflect the actual changes after generation.
-- `overwrite`: Whether to overwrite any existing PrDoc.
+- `force`: Whether to overwrite any existing PrDoc.

 ## Pick An Audience